gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 though.
 The overuse of mocking or stubbing has a negative effect on your test code quality:

-1. Tests become unclear because mock-statements bloat the code and make the test hard to comprehend.
+1. Tests become unclear because mock statements bloat the code and make the test hard to comprehend.
 The maintainability of your test code suffers.

 2. Tests become brittle.
 The more you mock, the more internals of the SUT are leaked.
-Changing the internals, even without changing the behaviour of the SUT, could make the test fail.
+Changing the internals, even without changing the behaviour of the SUT, could make the test fail which contracts the principle of enduring tests.

-3. A need of too many mocks could be a sign of bad design.
+3. A need of too many mocks could be an indicator of bad design.
 Most probably the SUT has too many dependencies and responsibilities and should be divided.